seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

 | march      | 192            |
 | april      | 70             |

+*The query shows the number of customers making more than 1 deposit along with either 1 withdrawal or 1 purchase varies.
+There is a noticeable decline in the customer count from March to April, suggesting a decrease in such activity.*
 ### **Q4.
 What is the closing balance for each customer at the end of the month?**
+**Step**

+* CTE_balance:
+Selects customer_id, txn_month, and calculates balance_amount based on transaction type.
+Deposits increase the balance, while withdrawals and purchases decrease it.
+Groups by customer_id and txn_month.

+* SELECT:
+Calculates the cumulative ending_balance for each customer by summing balance_amount across all previous months, partitioned by customer_id.
+Uses the window function SUM(balance_amount) OVER(PARTITION BY customer_id ORDER BY txn_month) to achieve this.

 ```SQL
     WITH CTE_balance AS (
     SELECT